OpenClaw Agents Vulnerable to Phishing and Prompt Injection Attacks

 Key Questions

 Two main issues were identified: phishing attacks that can trick agents into leaking credentials and prompt injections that manipulate agent behavior.
-Attackers may also use hidden commands in shared contacts or social engineering emails as new vectors.
+New vectors include hidden commands in shared contacts and social engineering emails.

-Mitigation includes updating to version 2026.4.23, limiting agent autonomy, requiring human approval for high-risk actions, and applying input sanitization.
-The new Claw Patrol firewall from Deno is also available to help secure agents in production.
+Users should update to version 2026.4.23, limit agent autonomy, require human approval for high-risk actions, and apply input sanitization.
+A new security firewall called Claw Patrol by Deno has also been released.